 Additional considerations: Keep in mind that methods may differ also in how well they reflect the program's student population.
 For direct assessments intended to meet the minimal reporting requirements described above, programs should aim for data reflecting a representative sample of students significantly advanced in the program, for instance, graduating seniors or enrollees in required upper-division classes.
-When gathering data from classes, moreover, it may be necessary to filter data for students not enrolled in the program.
+When gathering data from classes accommodating a wide range of majors, moreover, assessment data processors may need to filter data for students not enrolled in the program.